markjreed/advent-of-code/2015/README.md

 but after completing 2024 (my first 50-star year), I decided to go back to the beginning (like Vizzini said).

-I'm going to try solving each day in a randomly-selected programming language (selected from the list of languages that have solutions in my [Foxtrot collection](https://mjnr.us/foxtrot/)).
+I'm going to try solving each day in a programming language randomly selected by the Wheel of Languages (really just a script that picks a random item from the list of languages that have solutions in my [Foxtrot collection](https://mjnr.us/foxtrot/)).

 Solutions so far: